etternagame/etterna/extern/curl/docs/MANUAL.md

 The default way for curl is to issue the PASV command which causes the server to open another port and await another connection performed by the client.
-This is good if the client is behind a firewall that doesn't allow incoming connections.
+This is good if the client is behind a firewall that does not allow incoming connections.

     curl ftp.download.com

-If the server, for example, is behind a firewall that doesn't allow connections on ports other than 21 (or if it just doesn't support the `PASV` command), the other way to do it is to use the `PORT` command and instruct the server to connect to the client on the given IP number and port (as parameters to the PORT command).
+If the server, for example, is behind a firewall that does not allow connections on ports other than 21 (or if it just does not support the `PASV` command), the other way to do it is to use the `PORT` command and instruct the server to connect to the client on the given IP number and port (as parameters to the PORT command).